When it comes to painting that can be rolled onto the surface, dry fall paint is probably not the first that comes to mind.

 Dry Fall Paint

-You’ll find this type of paint mostly used for ceilings thanks to its low-drip potential.
+You’ll find this type of paint coating mostly used for ceilings, thanks to its low-drip potential.
 But it can also be found on walls, most notably in warehouses, commercial structures, condominiums, and industrial settings.

 There are different types of dry fall paint, including acrylic, alkyd, latex, and the like.
-You can spread this paint on different materials, including aluminum, gypsum, steel, and wood.
+Based on the conditions and surface requirements, you can spread these paints on different materials, including aluminum, gypsum, steel, and wood.

-While the primary use of dry fall paint is to be sprayed onto a surface where it will dry quickly, is it possible to use it with a roller?
+While the primary use of dry fall paint is to be sprayed onto a surface where it will dry quickly, is it possible to use it with a roller or a brush?
 Let’s have a look…

 Rolling the Dry Fall Paint